oktadev/okta-user-migration-dotnet/README.md

 ![Okta Migration Flow](https://github.com/oktadeveloper/okta-user-migration-dotnet/raw/master/assets/okta-migration-flow.png)

 At a high level, a prestaged user in a PROVISIONED state will browse to a custom login page that utilizes the Okta Sign In widget.
 When the user logins to the page, their credentials will be sent to the existing LDAP server.
 The credentials will be authenticated against the LDAP server.
 Upon a successful login & response, the Okta Users API will set the LDAP password as the User's Okta password to complete the credential migration process.
-A boolean attribute is used to determine a user’s migration status.
+A boolean attribute is used to determine a user's migration status.

 Lets begin.